brucemack/brucemack.github.io/ampersand/index.md

 I've defined a new telemetry command called "TALKERID" for this purpose.
-In the Ampersand implementation, an IAX2 text message with the "T" prefix (used for telemetry) is sent every 10 seconds or whenever the active talker on a call changes.
+In the Ampersand implementation, an IAX2 text message with the "T" prefix (used for telemetry) is sent every 10 seconds or whenever the active talker on a node changes.
 This isn't a frame-by-frame source identification - that kind of granularity isn't necessary.

 The message looks like this:

-    T 672731 TALKER,KC1FSZ Bruce
+    T 672731 TALKERID,KC1FSZ Bruce

 The implementation limits the text ("KC1FSZ Bruce" in this case) to 16 characters.